huronOS/neoSaris/README.md

 **Ctrl + Delete:** Reveals the final standings.

 **Ctrl + Back space:** Reveals standing until the top 10.
 That means the top 10 will be in the frozen stage and then you can go one by one revealing the results.

+### Contribute!

+This project is open for contributions, currently there's some goals planned:

+- [x] Support Codeforces API
+- [ ] Fully refactor the project to use React functional components
+- [ ] Migrate the project to Typescript
+- [ ] Support IOI-like contests (partial scoring)
+- [ ] Support vjudge API to unfroze standings
+- [ ] Support BOCA for LATAM competitions.